Verification of colorable hypergraph states with stabilizer test: Case study

+When the number of samples is large enough, we can say that our resulting state is our desired quantum state.
+Next, now we introduce two important properties (detectability and acceptability)

-\textsl{Detectability}, which is that if the error of the quantum device is not correctable, such the fault output of the quantum computation is detected with high probability.
-According to the Ref.~\cite{Hayashi2015Verifiable}, we can conclude the theorem in the same way.
+\textsl{Detectability}, which is that if the error of the quantum device is not correctable, the fault output of the quantum computation is detected with high probability.
+According to Ref.~\cite{Hayashi2015Verifiable}, we can conclude the theorem in the same way.
+The verifier asks the prover to generate $6k+1$ copies $|\Psi_{BRG}\rangle^{\otimes 6k+1}$ of the hypergraph state $|\Psi_{BRG}\rangle$, where quantum state $|\Psi_{BRG}\rangle$ is an $n$-qubit hypergraph state and $k$ is the size of the polynomial $k=\mathrm{ploy}(n)$.